 Figure 8.8-1.
 The tiny white dot is a rare impact hole in the large solar panels of the International Space Station.
 Credit: Chris Hadfield, 2013.

-Actually, most meteoroids are literally microscopic in size.
-They have an enormous speed, but an almost negligible mass, so if a micrometeoroid strikes an astronaut it is stopped by the spacesuit’s outer layer, which is designed for this purpose.
+In addition, most meteoroids are literally microscopic in size.
+They have an enormous speed, but an almost negligible mass, so if a micrometeoroid strikes an astronaut it is stopped by the spacesuit’s outer layers, which are designed for this purpose.
 The space suits used by the Apollo moonwalkers and the ones used today for work in space have essentially the same type of multilayer protection against micrometeoroids.
 That’s one of the reasons why they’re so bulky.

 Non-microscopic meteoroids are quite rare.
 While the Moon’s cratered surface might appear to suggest otherwise, one must bear in mind that those craters are the result of millions of years of exposure.